smabbasht/dotfiles/README.md

     * Forcing the first letter of username to be lowercase as usernames aren't meant be Capitalized, for this, you need to comment out `font.capitalization: Font.Capitalize` in `Components/Input.qml`

+#### Fish

+* `fish/config.fish` uses `~/shell_quotes_prompt/quotes.txt`, that you may have to create yourself if you wish to use the tweak, Basically it displays a random quotation in the file `quotes.txt` and displays everytime you launch your shell which I found prolific.
+If you wish to ignore it, remove `line 10` to `line 33`.
+* It also uses [zoxide](https://github.com/ajeetdsouza/zoxide) which is a nice replacement to cd, if you wish not to use that remove the corresponding two lines.
+* It also uses [fish_vi_key_bindings](https://github.com/fish-shell/fish-shell/blob/master/share/functions/fish_vi_key_bindings.fish) which is gives vi-key-bindings in fish shell, if you wish not to use that remove the corresponding two ines.

 ### Other Configurations